Cloudiz1/Password-Manager/README.md

 A random key and IV are generated on first use.
 The encrypted `logins.txt` will begin as an empty file that is encrypted and the program will add to it as the password manager is used.
 <br> <br>
 Simply run `cargo run` to start.

-## Future Thingys
-- edit credentials instead of deleting and remaking them
-- finish that ugly login screen lol
-- make errors and prompts pop on screen instead of in a terminal
-- remove hex crate
-- get rid of my SEVENTEEN WARNINGS LOL